Skip to main content

 Clearance area and compulsory purchase orders

-• each of the residential buildings contain a category 1 hazard and other buildings are dangerous or harmful to the health or safety of inhabitants of the area
+• each residential building contains a category 1 hazard and other buildings are dangerous or harmful to the health or safety of inhabitants of the area

 • the residential buildings are dangerous or harmful to health by reason of their bad arrangement or narrowness and bad arrangement of the streets

+A local authority must apply for compulsory purchase orders on the properties to give effect to a clearance area.
 Local authorities can only obtain a compulsory purchase order when another statute gives them the power to do so.
+Find out more about compulsory purchase orders on Shelter Legal.

 A proposed compulsory purchase order must be:[52]